The Nun (2018 film): Plot

-In 1952 Romania, two nuns living at the Saint Cartha's monastery are attacked by an unseen evil force after one of them entered a tunnel to retrieve an ancient Christian relic.
-The surviving nun, Sister Victoria, flees from the attacker, a demon appearing as a nun, and hangs herself.
+In 1952 Romania, two Roman Catholic nuns living at the Saint Cartha's monastery are attacked by an unseen evil force.
+The surviving nun, Sister Victoria, flees the attacker, a demon appearing as a nun, and hangs herself.
 Her body is discovered by Frenchie, a villager who transports supplies to the nuns.

-The Vatican learns of the incident and summons Father Burke to Rome, where they ask him to travel with Sister Irene, a nun in her novitiate, to Romania in order to investigate the situation.
-While Sister Irene is teaching children the relationship between religion and science in a school, her Mother Superior interrupts her and informs her that Burke has arrived in order to request Irene's accompaniment in his trip to Romania.

-The pair travels to Romania and meets with Frenchie, who leads them to the abbey.
-They discover Victoria's body and take a key from her corpse.
-Inside, they encounter the Abbess, who informs them that the nuns observe a period of silence during the night and offers them lodging at the attached convent if they wish to return tomorrow.
-Frenchie is attacked by a demon as he returns to the village, but escapes.
-Burke tells Irene that a boy he exorcised in the past, Daniel, was fatally injured during the ritual, and Burke has carried the burden of the boy's death.
-Irene reveals that as a girl, she had visions and each of them concluded with "Mary points the way", causing the Church to take an interest in her.
-That night, Burke is rescued by Irene after being buried alive in the graveyard by the demonic entity.
+Upon learning of the incident, The Vatican sends Father Burke with Sister Irene, a nun in her novitiate, to Romania to investigate.
+The pair meet Frenchie and travel to the abbey, where they examine Victoria's body and take a key from her corpse.
+They then meet the Abbess, who informs them that because the nuns observe silence during the night, they must return the next day.
+Frenchie decides to leave the convent while Father Burke and Sister Irene stay behind.
+As Frenchie is leaving, he is attacked by a demonic entity in the form of Sister Victoria's corpse.
+Later that night, Burke is rescued by Irene after being lured by hallucinations of a boy he failed to save after a botched exorcism and is buried alive in the graveyard by the demonic entity.

-The next day, Irene and Burke return to the abbey, but only Irene can enter as it is cloistered.
-She meets some of the other nuns and learns that they are praying constantly, swapping in shifts, to keep the entity at bay.
-Sister Oana reveals the abbey was built in the Middle Ages as a castle to be used by the Duke of St. Carta, a powerful aristocrat obsessed with the occult.
-The duke summoned the demon through a rift in the catacombs but was killed by Christian knights, who sealed the rift with a vial filled with the Blood of Christ.
-However, the bombings during World War II reopened the rift, unleashing the entity.
-Burke identifies the demon as Valak and discovers the Abbess has been dead all along.
+Irene and Burke return to the abbey the next day, but only Irene can enter, as it is cloistered.
+She meets the other nuns and learns that they pray constantly, swapping shifts, to keep the entity at bay.
+The abbey was built in the Dark Ages as a castle for the Duke of St. Carta, an influential aristocrat obsessed with the occult.
+The duke summoned the demon through a rift in the catacombs but was killed by Christian knights, who sealed the rift with a vial filled with the Blood of Christ and reclaimed the abbey to contain the evil.
+But the bombings during World War II reopened the rift, unleashing the entity.
+Through a book he saw and took after being buried alive, Burke identifies the demon as Valak and discovers the Abbess has been dead all along.